Guide to Military Nursing Education & Service

 Pre-Military Options: The Reserve Officer Training Corps (ROTC)

-Reserve Officer Training Corps (ROTC) was created to entice and prepare those that are college-bound to consider a career as a commissioned officer.
+The Reserve Officers’ Training Corps (ROTC) was created to encourage and prepare college-bound students to consider a career as a commissioned officer.
 This program is currently offered at over 1,700 colleges and universities across the U.S. and prepares young adults to become military officers.

 Hup… Two… Three… Four: Acclimating to the Military Life

-From boot camp to chain of command processes to family dynamics, the life for active duty nurses in the corps is very different that of their civilian colleagues.
+From boot camp to chain-of-command processes to family dynamics, the lives of active-duty nurses in the corps are very different from those of their civilian colleagues.

 Military Nursing as an Adjunct Career: The Reserve Nurse